MJLMills/rhorix/conversion_scripts/README.md

 *getMassesFromElements* - Convert a list of element labels to their corresponding masses.

 getMassFromElement - Convert a single element label to the corresponding mass.

+countNACPs - Given a list of CPs, count the NACPs.

+findClosestCPToPoint - Find the closest of a set of CPs to a given test point.

+distance - Compute the distance (Euclidean norm).

 ## Topology Program Specific Modules